dotnet/docs-maui/docs/what-is-maui.md

 - Write cross-platform apps in XAML and C#, from a single shared code-base in Visual Studio.
 - Share UI layout and design across platforms.
-- Share code, test, and business logic across platforms.
+- Share code, tests, and business logic across platforms.

 ## How .NET MAUI works